 Balanced cables consist of 3 wires.
 They are positive, negative, and ground wires.
 The signal carried along the positive and negative wires are the same, but in reverse polarity to each other.
 Assuming they reach a balanced audio interface or any other balanced device.

-Unbalanced cables are very sustainable to noise, and in general, if you want to have it noise-free, then I suggest the length not being longer than 25 feet.
+Unbalanced cables are very susceptible to noise.
+In general, if you want to keep a cable noise-free, I suggest a length of 25 feet or less.

-You get many different kinds of audio cables and some include TRS, XLR, TS, speakON, and RCA cables.
+You get many different kinds of audio cables, such as:

 The quality of the material used can also affect how much noise cables can produce.
 Needless to say some materials transfer signal better and with less noise than other materials.

 If you find yourself with cable noise that just won’t go away from your line-level instruments (guitar, bass, and such), then I would suggest using a DI box (direct injection).